Top 5 Latex-Free Mattresses for Organic Allergy Relief

 Latex mattresses are an excellent option for those looking for comfort and support.

-However, if you have a latex allergy or sensitivity, it's essential to be extra vigilant when buying a new mattress.
+However, if you have a latex sensitivity, it's essential to be extra vigilant when buying a new mattress.

-All of the natural latex mattressess recommended in this article will help you drift off to sleep safe in the knowledge that you won't aggravate your latex allergy.
+All of the mattresses recommended in this article help you drift off to sleep, safe in the knowledge that you won't aggravate your allergy.

 Whichever mattress you choose, be sure to speak with your doctor if you have any concerns about underlying health conditions or allergies.